 So while I waited for “normal” to appear, I started looking for other options.
 I found that most people who struggle with Hypothyroid aren’t terribly successful on a vegan or vegetarian diet because of the restrictions, especially if you choose whole, natural foods over processed.

-During this research, I came across Young Living Essential Oils, and read some amazing testimonials of people who had seen an improvement in their symptoms with some of Young Living’s supplements (I am 100% sure that a healthy diet plays a part, too, but if you want to heal, you have to rebuild your damaged thyroid gland).
+During this research, I came across Essential Oils, and read some amazing testimonials of people who had seen an improvement in their symptoms with some natural supplements (I am 100% sure that a healthy diet plays a part, too, but if you want to heal, you have to rebuild your damaged thyroid gland).

 After about 2 months of personal deliberation, I took the plunge and placed an order.